MessedAround/TibiaController/README.md

 # TibiaController

-Play Tibia (https://www.tibia.com/) using a controller!
+Play [Tibia](https://www.tibia.com/) using a controller!
 Great for relaxed beastiary farming or levelling a new character while sitting on your couch.

-This is modified version of zooyl's TibiaController python script found on his github page: https://github.com/zooyl/TibiaController
+This is modified version of zooyl's TibiaController python script found on his [github](https://github.com/zooyl/TibiaController) page.

 ## FAQ